KenDickey/Small/RuntimeModel.md

 - Temp0 ..
 Temp6 in T0..T6 w spill to Stack
 - ReturnAddress in RA (x1)
 - Nil/UndefinedObject is ZERO (x0) [see below]
+- StackLimit in S8
+- KnownObjects base in S9

 ### Stack Layout
 ```
+    Stack Object Header
+    ..
     ..
     ^
     ^--<OlderFP -----<